Structure of the test and TOLC-AV syllabus

 TOLC- AV structure

 The TOLC-AV consists of 50 questions divided into 6 sections.
-The sections are: Biology, Chemistry, Physics, Mathematics, Logic and Verbal Comprehension.
+The sections are: Biology, Chemistry, Physics, Mathematics, Logic and Reading Comprehension.

 At the end of the TOLC-AV is an English Proficiency Test section with 30 questions.